rjswenson/publicly_opinionated/README.md

 #### Gimme your stump speech!(Based on a True Story)
-###### Editors note:  I'm bad at spelling, file a pull request if you care
-###### Also, I'd REALLY appreciate getting this repo [starred](https://developer.github.com/v3/activity/starring/) so the credibility and thus heart of this project can take light
+ Editors note:  I'm bad at spelling, file a pull request if you care Also, I'd REALLY appreciate getting this repo [starred :star2:](https://developer.github.com/v3/activity/starring/) so the credibility and thus heart of this project can take light.

 Welcome to my [magnum opus](https://www.google.com/search?q=magnum+opus+definition), a project derived from spring sun, blue clouds, comfort, and love.
-Its a test on a theory, which is that [I](../media/img/me_lantern300x300.jpg) have had since I realized that in my life almost every stupid thing I do from now on will be on my [permanent record](http://thenewinquiry.com/essays/permanent-records/).
+Its a test on a theory, which is that [I](./media/img/me_lantern300x300.jpg) have had since I realized that in my life almost every stupid thing I do from now on will be on my [permanent record](http://thenewinquiry.com/essays/permanent-records/).

-[Growing up with technology](../media/img/died_of_dysentery.jpg), I've been wary of putting my data or info on the internet so I don't get hacked.
+[Growing up with technology](./media/img/died_of_dysentery.jpg), I've been wary of putting my data or info on the internet so I don't get hacked.
 This project's goal is the opposite.
 Its to spill my opinions (ALWAYS based on `facts`) upon you all for judgement.
-Its time someone starts an(inter)national dialogue about:
+Its time someone starts an (inter)national dialogue about:

 1.  the state of the nation(USA in my case) and the World (scary and not scary both)